nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 Grid-based layers can be connected using rectangular *grid masks*.
-For these, you specify the size of the mask not by lower left and upper right corner coordinates, but give their size in rows and columns, as in this example:
+For these, you specify the size of the mask not by lower left and upper right corner coordinates, but give their size in x and y direction, as in this example:

 .. literalinclude:: ../topology/user_manual_scripts/connections.py